hzqst/metamod-fallguys/README_ASQCVAR.md

 * Provides ability of reading responses of querycvar request.

-## Send a querycvar requset to client
+## Send a querycvar requset to client (You can do this without metamod but you won't be able to receive response)

 ```
 	//NetworkMessages::NetworkMessageType(58) means "svc_sendcvarvalue2"